richardvenneman/floatl/README.md

 - Supports textfields and textareas
 - Customizable plain CSS styling

-## Browser support

-The CSS is [Autoprefixed](https://github.com/postcss/autoprefixer) with the following string: `"> 5%, ie >= 8"`.
-While the JavaScript supports IE8+, Floatl aims to be good at Floating Labels and only that.
-The Floating Labels Pattern works best with placeholders and it is therefor recommended to install legacy browser placeholder support should you need it, for example [Placekeeper](https://github.com/kristerkari/placekeeper) or [Placeholders.js](https://github.com/jamesallardice/Placeholders.js).

 ## Usage

 First make sure the script is loaded.
 If you use a module bundler such as Browserify or Webpack, you can simply require the `floatl` package, otherwise just include the script on your webpage.